Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/single-select.md

 ### Select on dark background, right-aligned

-This select is on a dark background and is also right-aligned.
+This single select is on a dark background and is also right-aligned.

 ```js
 const React = require("react");